MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Verification Packet only contains new Verifications.
 - Every Verification Packet's Merit is greater than significant.
 - Every Transaction's predecessors have Verification Packets either archived or in this Block.
-- Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this Block.
 - Every Transaction either has yet to enter Epochs or is in Epochs.
 - Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
 - The sketch is properly constructed from the same data used to construct the Merkle.